configcat/docs/website/docs/advanced/team-management/saml/overview.md

 ---
 id: saml-overview
 title: SAML Overview
+description: This section is a step-by-step guide on how you can enable SAML Single Sign-On (SSO) for your organization in ConfigCat.
 ---

-This section describes how you can enable SAML Single Sign-On (SSO) for your ConfigCat environment.
+This section describes how you can enable SAML Single Sign-On (SSO) for your organization in ConfigCat.

 SAML SSO allows your team members to sign up and log in to ConfigCat via their company accounts using your own Identity Provider (IdP).